-As a judge of more than twenty years in a common law country (Australia), who once also served in another common law country (Solomon Islands), I am much more familiar with the role of the judiciary in common law countries.
-Although I am also quite familiar with the legal system of another country of the region (Cambodia) whose traditions are those of the civil law, for a legal convention in Fiji, I will concentrate in this introduction upon the case work of lawyers in common law countries.
-In the face of HIV/AIDS, lawyers everywhere must give a measure of leadership.
+As a judge of more than thirty years service in a common law country (Australia), who once also served in another common law country (Solomon Islands), I am much more familiar with the role of the judiciary in common law countries.
+I am also quite familiar with the legal system of another country (Cambodia) whose traditions are those of the civil law.
+However, for a workshop for judges in Zambia I will concentrate in this introduction upon the case work of judges in common law countries.
+In the face of HIV/AIDS, judicial officers everywhere must give a measure of leadership.
 The epidemic presents many problems of a legal character; but still more problems of prejudice, ignorance and discriminatory attitudes.
-This is why discrimination against people living with HIV/AIDS, or thought to be in that position, is sometimes described as the "second epidemic".
+This is why discrimination against people living with HIV/AIDS, or people believed to be in that position, is sometimes described as the "second epidemic".

 I have organised my consideration of this topic in terms of the "6 Cs".
 These are Contemporaneity; Consciousness; Courts; Cases; Colleagues and Community.
 I will also offer some Conclusions.
-In each context, the lawyers has personal and collective responsibilities.
+In each context, the judiciary has personal and collective responsibilities.
 They are universal, and not limited to any particular legal system.
-But necessarily, my treatment of cases will be confined to the system which I know best - that of the common law.
+However, necessarily, my treatment of cases will be confined to the system which I know best - that of the common law.

-Inevitably, in a brief introduction, I cannot do justice to all of the aspects of the legal profession's response to the HIV/AIDS epidemic.
+Inevitably, in a brief introduction, I cannot do justice to all of the aspects of the judiciary's response to the HIV/AIDS epidemic.
 That response is not confined to interpreting, developing and applying HIV/AIDS law.
-Lawyers must do more than this, for the epidemic is fundamentally about human beings, fellow citizens.
+The judiciary must do more than this, for the epidemic is fundamentally about human beings, fellow citizens.
 It is not about statistics.
 It is not about law, as such.
 Jurists, as educated leaders of the community, must understand this.